Skip to main content

 Electrical Program Details

-Diploma: 50 Credit Hours, 10 Months.
+Certificate: 50 Credit Hours, 10 Months.
+Augusta, GA.
 Chattanooga, TN.
 Fayetteville, NC.
 Jacksonville, NC.

 Skills You'll Cover in the Electrical Program